Helium Singlet-Triplet Mechanism: 172 THz Breakthrough

 Validates Core Principles

-- Axiom 1 (Materialism): Singlet/triplet from mechanical phase relationships, not "electron spin"
+- Axiom 1 (Materialism): Singlet/triplet from mechanical phase relationships, not "

 Replaces Quantum Explanation